-The plug on the Pendant Control Wanderlead must first be plugged in to the socket located on the Control Station next to the drivers seat.
-The controller can be used whilst seated in the cab or alternatively by standing outside of the vehicle by extending the retractable cable.
+The Wanderlead controller can be used whilst seated in the cab or alternatively by standing outside of the vehicle by extending the retractable cable.
 If used outside of the vehicle, stand clear throughout the tipping operation.

 - Depressing the 'RAISE' button on the pendant controller will raise the tipper bed.
 Releasing the button will immediately stop the bed from raising. - Depressing the 'LOWER' button on the pendant controller will lower the tipper bed.
 Releasing the button will immediately stop the bed from lowering. - Depressing the 'RED' Emergency Stop Switch button, will immediately cease all tipper functions.
 Turning switch button clockwise will reset it.